Yoolysees

 Glancing eyes looking to frame the stories of our perceived reality.
 Augmented reality objects inhabit an unreal, real space.

-The following extract is an echo of what it feels like to respond in Virtual Reality to the writings of James Joyce
+This extract is an echo of what it feels like to respond in Virtual Reality to the writings of James Joyce

 Joyce’s novel resembles a multi-dimensional virtual-reality world, in which sights, sounds and smells are entangled with emotions, memories and fantasies.
 Compared to Ulysses, earlier literary renderings of reality seem quaintly artificial, like medieval paintings prior to artists’ mastery of perspective.
 Ulysses achieves its hyper-realism while constantly rubbing our faces in its artificiality.”
 (Bloomsday Tribute to James Joyce, Greatest Mind-Scientist Ever’.
 HORGAN, John.
 Scientific American, 2018)

-By the way, it took me 6 months to read Ulysses, at 4 pages a day which was the amount I could read before falling asleep – and that was on a good day.
+By the way, it took me 6 months to read Ulysses, at 4 pages a day which was the amount I read before falling asleep – and that was on a good day.